DevhanKapuduwa/Parkbuddy-frontend/README.md

 # ParkBuddy: Smart Parking Assistant

-ParkBuddy is a mobile and web application designed to streamline parking management.
-By leveraging real-time data, the app optimizes parking space utilization, helping drivers find available slots quickly and allowing administrators to manage parking lots more efficiently.
+ParkBuddy is a mobile and web integrated application designed to streamline parking management.
+By managing real-time data, the app optimizes parking space utilization helping drivers find available slots quickly and allowing administrators to manage parking lots more efficiently.

 ## Features

 ### For Users
-- Real-time availability of parking slots.
+- Can check the real-time availability of parking slots.
-- Navigation to the nearest free parking space.
-- Digital parking ticket management.
+- Digital parking ticket management and digital payment methods.

 ### For Administrators
-- Manage parking slots (add, edit, delete).
+- Manage parking slots (functionalities such as, addition, edit and deletion of slots).
 - Monitor parking occupancy in real-time.
 - Analytics dashboard for usage statistics.